yasufum/spp-tmp/docs/guides/setup/howto_use.rst

 .. note::

-    To launch several VMs, you have to prepare qemu images for the VMs.
+    In general, you need to prepare several qemu images for launcing several VMs, but installing DPDK and SPP for several images is bother and time consuming.

-    You shortcut installing and setting up DPDK and SPP for each of VMs by creating a tmeplate image and copy it to the VMs.
+    You can shortcut this tasks by creating a template image and copy it to the VMs.
+It is just one time for installing for template.

 After booted, you install DPDK and SPP in the VM as in the host.